 |Illustration: Jamie Wignall|

 More people are eating out than ever before.
 This is obvious to see from our great independent dining options as well as the boom in chain restaurants popping up all over the city in the last year.
 Bill’s have just reported gastronomical (get it?) profits for their last financial year and you couldn’t walk through Market Square in February without being bombarded by restaurant windows full of love hearts, balloons and Valentine’s offers.
 It’s clear to see that eating out and dating have long held an association.
-Think about Lady and the Tramp – two doe eyed dogs sharing that bowl of spaghetti and meatballs over a candle.
+Think about Lady and the Tramp – two doe-eyed dogs sharing that bowl of spaghetti and meatballs over a candle.
 Romantic right?
-Look back into your own (however painful) dating history too and I’m confident you’ll have memories of eating out on early dates.
+Look back on your own (however painful) dating history too and I’m confident you’ll have memories of eating out on early dates.

 Single?
 Hungry?
 This could be just what you need.

-Tell me briefly about Small Plate Speed Date.
+Tell me briefly about Small Plate, Speed Date.

 Becky: It’s a chance to meet some nice people, maybe make a friend, maybe something more…